2008 Kosovo declaration of independence: Background

 The Province of Kosovo took shape in 1945 as the Autonomous Region of Kosovo and Metohija within Socialist Yugoslavia, as an autonomous region within the People's Republic of Serbia.
 Initially a ceremonial entity, more power was devolved to Kosovan authorities with each constitutional reform.
-In 1968 it became the Socialist Autonomous Province of Kosovo and in 1974, a new Yugoslav constitution enabled the autonomous province to function with some elements of self-governance including an assembly, government and a right to its own constitution.
+In 1968 it became the Socialist Autonomous Province of Kosovo and in 1974, a new Yugoslav constitution introduced by Josip Broz Tito enabled the autonomous province to function with some elements of self-governance including an assembly, government and a right to its own constitution.
 Increasing ethnic tension throughout Yugoslavia in the late 1980s amid rising nationalism among its nations eventually led to a decentralised state: this facilitated Serbian President Slobodan Milošević's effective termination of the privileges awarded to the Kosovar assembly in 1974.
 The move attracted criticism from the leaderships of the other Yugoslav republics but no higher authority was in place to reverse the measure.
 In response to the action, the Kosovo Assembly voted on 2 July 1990 to declare Kosovo an independent state, and this received recognition from Albania.
 A state of emergency and harsh security rules were subsequently imposed against Kosovo's Albanians following mass protests.
 The Albanians established a "parallel state" to provide education and social services while boycotting or being excluded from Yugoslav institutions.